jdriselvato/NDS-Homebrew-Development/tools/grit/README.md

 The GBA Image Transmogrifier (“grit” for short) is a bitmap conversion tool for GBA/NDS development.
 It accepts a multitude of file types (bmp, pcx, png, gif, etc) at any bitdepth and can convert them to palette, graphics and/or map data that can be used directly in GBA code.
 The output formats are C/asm arrays, raw binary files GBFS files, and a RIFF-format I call GRF.
 The data can be compressed to fit the BIOS decompression routines.

 # Devkitpro to the rescue (no install required)
 Turns out devkitpro actually supports Grit automatically.
-So you don't have to go through the process of getting Grit install.
+So you don't have to go through the process of getting Grit installed.
 Simply follow the below instructions to getting your image ready with grit.

 1. make a folder called `data`
 2. put image (png, bmp, jpeg, etc) in this folder (example: tile_sheet.png)